-Lateral epicondylitis/epicondylalgia (LE), or tennis elbow, as its more common referred to, can be a surprisingly debilitating injury when one thinks about the number of times in any day that we need to use even a small amount of grip strength to pick something up, hold a cup or laptop or grab a grocery bag…the list becomes very long when counting the uses of a hand in a 12-hour work day.
+Lateral epicondylitis/epicondylalgia (LE), or tennis elbow, as it’s more commonly referred to, can be a surprisingly debilitating injury when one thinks about the number of times in any day that we need to use even a small amount of grip strength to pick something up, hold a cup or laptop or grab a grocery bag… the list becomes very long when counting the uses of a hand in a 12-hour workday.

 In a well-written review article (1)the author calls this type of elbow pain, the “midlife crisis tendon” because of the condition’s dominance in the middle-aged population of both genders.

 LE is estimated to affect 1-3% of the population at any time with symptoms lasting between 6 and 24 months!
 That’s a long time to curtail the use of a dominant hand!

 There are a variety of details about the pathophysiology of the tendon, the cells, and the changes in vascularization but suffice it to say that by middle age, we’ve gripped A LOT and often too hard and for too long and in the case of athletes such as tennis players, with vibration into the arm!

 Accordingly, there are changes to the tendon itself such as cell type, collagen formation, and local neurochemicals.
 Interestingly, however, there are usually few, if any inflammatory cells beyond the initial stages, which suggest that this elbow pain isn’t so much of an “itis” (inflammation) as it is an “algia” (pain).

 So you have sharp pain at the outer elbow that may even radiate into your hand, now what?

 Unless you have experienced LE before and/or are a medical professional, you really should seek the advice of a therapist for both an assessment and plan of action.